BFI Film Academy: Short Cut Film Fund

 This is an opportunity for three aspiring filmmakers aged 16-25 years old to receive a grant of £1000 to create a short film with a running time of up to five minutes.
 This includes all stages of production from start to finish, including script, shooting, post-production etc. You will also receive tailored mentorship to support your creative development.
 Previous filmmaking experience is NOT required.

 The aim of this programme is to nurture aspiring filmmakers from underrepresented groups.
 It will guide you through your first filmmaking experience with financial support, and help you create a short film that showcases your storytelling vision.
+It is the perfect first step to develop your skills in preparation for you to apply for the BFI NETWORK Short Film Fund in the future.

 This programme focuses on creative process rather than product.
 We are interested in seeing how the film reflects your development from idea to screen, and encourage you to explore your ambition to deliver something that showcases your filmmaking potential.
 You don’t need to have access to high-quality equipment either, you can make this on your phone or any device that can capture your story.

-The deadline to complete and deliver your short film is 1 February 2024.
+The deadline to complete and deliver your short film is 30 September 2024.

 Programme Overview